 Shanna Bowie is YAX’s new Program Manager.
 Shanna is a writer, educator, and lover of the arts.
 A graduate of Brown University with a BA in Africana Studies, she moved to the Bay Area to become an instructor at Oakland School for the Arts and since then has worked in schools around the Bay Area teaching theater, dance and also developing curriculum.
 She is returning to the world of arts education after some time working with SFJAZZ as a customer service and donations manager.
 When she’s not busy teaching or writing, she frequents comic book shops, donut shops, parks and museums in no particular order.

 Contact: shanna at youthartexchange dot org

-Contact: sofia at youthartexchange dot org
+Contact: francesca at youthartexchange dot org

 Lex Non Scripta | Marketing + Communications Coordinator

 Lex is a multi-media artist, curator, and activist from the shores of the San Francisco Bay, currently based in Oakland CA. With a creative focus heavily influenced by liberation, transformation, and collaboration, Lex bolsters their artistic practice with collaborative curatorial projects, including Magic Makers: Queer Art, Craft, and Healing fair, Yerba Buena Center for the Arts’ Fellows, the Transformative Arts Practice Space at the Allied Media Conference, YBCA’s Young Artists At Work, and more.
 As both an educator and arts supporter, Lex is continually humbled and inspired by deepening connections with art, activism, youth, and creativity in the Bay Area.